mariajuliasmt/Beverage-State-Machine/README.md

 #### 2. Combinational Logic Block (Next-State & Output Logic)

 This block acts as the decision engine as it evaluates the current state (`fstate`) alongside input flags to calculate both the next state (`reg_fstate`) and control outputs (`dispense_enable`, `change_enable`).
 It reacts instantly to any change in `fstate` or input signals.
 To ensure latch prevention, it assigns default values at the top of the block in order to explicitly define all output/next-state paths.
-Due to its Moore nature, control signals (`dispense_enable`, `change_enable`) are driven only by the active `fstate` branch, guaranteeing clean and glitch-free control outputs to hardware components.
+Due to its Moore nature, control signals (`dispense_enable`, `change_enable`) are driven only by the active `fstate` branch, guaranteeing cleaner control outputs to hardware components.

 ```verilog